 Deep Tissue vs Remedial Massage: What Is the Difference?

-When it comes to massage therapy, the options can feel overwhelming—especially when terms like deep tissue and remedial massage are used interchangeably.
-While both are therapeutic and aim to relieve tension and pain, they differ in technique, intention, and application.
-Understanding these differences can help you choose the right treatment for your body’s needs.
+When it comes to massage therapy, the options can feel overwhelming, especially when terms like deep tissue and remedial massage are used interchangeably.
+While both are therapeutic and aim to relieve tension and pain, they differ significantly in technique, intention, and application.
+One focuses primarily on the physical release of tension, while the other focuses on a clinical approach to healing.
+Understanding these differences can help you choose the right treatment for your body’s specific needs, ensuring you get the most value from your session and avoid potential injury.

 Let’s break it down.